 After trying the inaugural Port Charlotte 10 year old last year I stated that it was right among the best whiskies that Islay currently produces and was damn decent value.
 It really has proved to be a favourite of mine, I’ve spent many an evening in it’s company since and firmly stand by my original opinions.

-Although I never got round to reviewing the first in the subsequent ‘Cask Exploration’ series, the Port Charlotte MRC:01, which was finished in French wine casks (specifically Mouton Rothschild whom apparently they couldn’t directly name) It was a solid example of a Port Charlotte with a detectable twist given by the wine cask finish.
+Although I never got round to reviewing the first in the subsequent ‘Cask Exploration’ series, the Port Charlotte MRC:01, which was finished in French red wine casks.
+It was a solid example of a Port Charlotte with a detectable twist given by the wine cask finish.
 Still very much spirit led but wasn’t ‘finish heavy’ – just enough to give the Ileach a slight French accent.
 I’d suggest at nearly £100 it was a touch on the pricey side however.

 It is still available but it’s replacement in the core range is already here.